 Dialogue with students about the meaning of the quotes is integral.
 You may get a variety of angles and opinions.
 Be sure to welcome all insights (within reason).

-One of my resources was recently featured on the TpT blog!
+One of my resources was featured on the TPT blog a couple of years ago and on the TPT homepage in 2023!
 You can check out more information about my Motivational Posters here!

 Integrate Black History in your Reading Block

 Biography passages on famous African Americans doesn’t have to be highlighted in February – it can be done all year!

 I love having students read biographies and answer multiple choice questions (to help build reading comprehension skills).
 This can be done in your small groups, stations, literacy centers, or assigned for homework or distance learning.